The Holy Spirit's Ministry To Gentiles

 Three times the sheet came down and each time it happened, Peter was told to eat these animals.
 However, Peter was a good Jew and good Jews did not eat unclean animals, so Peter did not think he could do so, and he made that clear to the One who spoke to him from heaven.
 However, the voice from heaven corrected him by telling him that he was not to call anything unclean that God had made clean.
 Peter was greatly puzzled by this experience, as we can read in Acts 10:19-20

 While Peter was still thinking about the vision, the Spirit said to him, "Simon, three men are looking for you.
 So get up and go downstairs.
 Do not hesitate to go with them, for I have sent them."

-The vision had, in fact, nothing to do with clean and unclean animals.
-It was related to so-called clean and unclean people, or Jews and Gentiles, for the Lord wanted Peter, a Jew, to minister to Gentile people.
-So the Holy Spirit spoke to Peter and told him to invite these three Gentile men into the home he was staying, as we can read in Acts 10:23a
+In fact, the vision had nothing to do with clean and unclean animals, it was related to so-called clean and unclean people, or Jews and Gentiles, for the Lord wanted Peter, a Jew, to minister to Gentile people.
+So the Holy Spirit spoke to Peter and told him to invite these three Gentile men into the home he was staying in, as we can read in Acts 10:23a

 Then Peter invited the men into his house to be his guests.